Rady MBA FAQs

 A waiver of the GMAT/GRE will be considered for applicants who have:

-Applicants should consult with MBA Admissions for further information.
+Applicants should consult with Graduate Admissions for further information.
 The LSAT will not be accepted in substitution for the GMAT or GRE.

 Can I submit my application before taking the GMAT/GRE?

 Yes.
 Under the GMAT/GRE section on the application indicate when you are scheduled to take the exam.
 We will assemble your application and do a preliminary review while waiting for the results.
 No admission decision will be made until we have your GMAT/GRE scores and your application is complete.

 Am I required to submit a TOEFL score?